Jackarius090/plastic-pollution/README.md

 To realise the systemic change in society needed to eliminate plastic pollution, there must be the political will.
 As with many environmental causes, there is the need to battle against the economic forces that have got us to where we are today: there is no financial incentive to reduce plastic waste, so the problem can only be solved through regulation by governments.
 For this regulation to be put in place, the people must demand it.

-## To which concrete problem should a solution be found?
+## What concrete problem should a solution be found?
 People do not know enough about the effects of plastic pollution.

-## Which methods / tools from your learning tracks did you use to solve the problem?
+## Which methods / tools did we use to solve the problem?
 A rough draft of the website was made in Figma to get an idea of what the website might look like.
 We then built our project site using the React JavaScript library.
 The website was designed with bootstrap and custom CSS styling.
 All data analysis and data representations were made with python.

-## How exactly did you go about it?
+## How exactly did we go about it?
 To begin this project, we first clearly defined the problem and solution.
 As mentioned earlier, the problem is that people are not sufficiently informed about the harms and scale of plastic pollution.
 The solution is to make a well-designed website with clearly presented information and data that can help people make good decisions on plastic use and show what can be done to solve this problem.
 The project was divided into two parts.
 The construction and design of the website by Jack and Krystyna, and the data analysis by Marco.